gcompany/xke-configconnector/blog/index.md

 Let's say we want to create a `pubsub` topic.

 First we need to enable the `pubsub api` on our project.
-Based on the [serviceusage CRD](https://cloud.google.com/config-connector/docs/reference/resource-docs/serviceusage/service), we can create a YAML file that declares that the service is enabled :
+Based on the [ServiceUsage CRD](https://cloud.google.com/config-connector/docs/reference/resource-docs/serviceusage/service), we can create a YAML file that declares that the service is enabled :

 ```
 apiVersion: